 European Refugee Fund

-In order to share the costs of reception, integration and voluntary repatriation of people in need of international protection, European member states agreed in 2000 to set up a European Refugee Fund (ERF).
+In order to share the costs of reception, integration and voluntary repatriation, European member states agreed in 2000 to set up a European Refugee Fund (ERF).
 The ERF aims to promote solidarity within the European Union (EU) in matters of asylum, by supporting and encouraging the efforts of member states on behalf of refugees in their territories.
-The current ERF, from 2008-2013, has been allocated 628 million euro.
+The current ERF, from 2008-2013, has been allocated EUR 628 million.